 Cause of Swelling After Workout

 When a muscle lifts loads that it is unaccustomed to, the stress causes tiny tears in its fibers.
 These tears are a natural part of building stronger muscles because when the damage is repaired, the muscle fibers are rebuilt stronger than before.
 Almost immediately after exercise, white blood cells rush into the muscle to clear up the debris from the muscle damage, producing prostaglandins as a byproduct.

-A muscle contraction has two parts: the concentric or "positive" phase (i.e. the "up" phase of a biceps curl); and the eccentric or "negative" phase (i.e. the "down" phase of a biceps curl).
+A muscle contraction has two parts: the concentric or "positive" phase (i.e., the "up" phase of a biceps curl) and the eccentric or "negative" phase (i.e., the "down" phase of a biceps curl).
 Multiple studies have demonstrated that eccentric contractions cause the most muscle damage, pain and swelling; the muscle must lengthen as it contracts.

 Not all pain causes gain.
 Athletes must learn to tell the difference between swelling associated with recovery and swelling caused by injury.
 Acute injury causes sharp pain during exercise and immediate swelling.
 Swelling from injury is usually localized around a bone or joint.

 Chronic injuries may not cause appreciable swelling, but pain will be greater during exercise than in the following days.
 If you suspect injury, seek medical advice and use rest, ice, compression and elevation (RICE) to relieve the swelling.

 - Frontiers in Physiology: An Evidence-Based Approach for Choosing Post-Exercise Recovery Techniques to Reduce Markers of Muscle Damage, Soreness, Fatigue, and Inflammation: A Systematic Review With Meta-Analysis